 Handheld blur

-A third possibility is to manually hold the camera with a slow shutter speed so that a kind of artistic blur is captured in the image by the camera’s vibration.
-Probably you already did this by accident when your camera was set with a longer exposure time.
-The first reaction of most of us is to delete such photos as fast as possible.
-However, sometimes you could get lucky and end up with a photo that gives the dreamy impression of being painted.
+A third possibility is to manually hold the camera with a slow shutter speed so that the camera’s vibration captures a kind of artistic blur in the image.
+You probably already did this by accident when your camera was set with a longer exposure time.
+Most of us first react by deleting such photos as fast as possible.
+However, sometimes, you could get lucky and end up with a photo that gives the dreamy impression of being painted.

 On the way to your dream, Guy 2012 (handheld vibration)